radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 5. On the Refresh Settings tab, select the Real-time refresh option.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - If your virtual view is joined with other virtual views you must cache the secondary views first.
+>If your virtual view is joined with other virtual views you must cache the secondary views first.
 Otherwise, you are unable to configure the real-time refresh and will see the following message.
-A Diagnostic button is also shown and provides more details about which virtual views require caching.**
+A Diagnostic button is also shown and provides more details about which virtual views require caching.

 ![An image showing ](Media/Image2.8.jpg)